JuliaLang/julia/doc/manual/strings.rst

    strings.
 -  Julia supports the full range of
-   `Unicode <https://en.wikipedia.org/wiki/Unicode>`_ characters: literal strings are always `ASCII <https://en.wikipedia.org/wiki/ASCII>`_ or `UTF-8 <https://en.wikipedia.org/wiki/UTF-8>`_ but other encodings for strings from external sources can be supported.
+   `Unicode <https://en.wikipedia.org/wiki/Unicode>`_ characters: literal strings are always `UTF-8 <https://en.wikipedia.org/wiki/UTF-8>`_ but other encodings for strings from external sources can be supported.

 .. _man-characters: